- Senior School

 Will this be popular with local parents?

-Yes – many of our current students have sisters and we know many of our Old Boys would like their daughters to have the same Scots experience they and their sons have had.
+Yes – many of our current students have sisters and we know many of our past students would like their daughters to have the same Scots experience they and their sons have had.
 It will also provide a co-educational Senior School offering for parents in the Eastern Suburbs.
-Our enrolments will be prioritised to accept students in the Eastern Suburbs and to families who have existing relationships with the College.

 Has the College considered other models rather than going co-ed in the Senior School, for example shared classes / resources with other independent girls schools?